Tax return – general and limited partnerships

 If you file the tax return and its enclosures on paper, make sure the partnership's name and Business ID are entered on every page.
 Do not fasten the paper forms together with a stapler.

 You must always sign and date the completed return.
 The person who should sign a business partnership's tax return is the individual responsible for tax-return filing.
 Typically, this would be one of its general partners.

 Deliver your financial statements and annual report to the Patent and Registration Office (PRH)

 The Tax Administration does not transfer the financial statements to PRH.
 Instead, businesses are required to send them to PRH themselves.
 For this reason, you are not expected to enclose a financial statement when filing your return.
 General and limited partnerships have an obligation to deliver their financial statements to PRH if the relevant requirements are met.

 Extended time for filing

-You may ask for an extension of time for filing the return if you have a valid reason for it.
+You may ask for an extension of time for filing the tax return if you have a valid reason for it, for example if you get ill.
 Complete an application form and submit it to the Tax Administration before the deadline date of the tax return.

 If we accept the extension you request, you receive a notice containing a new date.